Mickey Mantle Baseball Cards: Top Ten To Invest In Right Now

 1952 Topps Mickey Mantle Back

-The 1952 Topps Mickey Mantle is one of the most iconic baseball cards of all time and it’s also one of the most valuable.
+The 1952 Topps Mickey Mantle is one of the most iconic baseball cards of all time, and it’s also one of the most valuable.
 The card, which pictures a young and fresh-faced Mantle in his Yankees uniform, was recently sold for a record $12.6 million—making it the most expensive baseball card ever sold!

-Not all collectors can invest in the 52 Topps Mantle; even the poorest graded copies sell for low to mid five figures.
-However for deep pocketed investors, the 52 Topps Mantle remains one of the top investments in the hobby.
+Not all collectors can invest in the 52 Topps Mantle; even the poorest graded copies sell for low to mid-five figures.
+However, for deep-pocketed investors, the 52 Topps Mantle remains one of the top investments in the hobby

-Keep in mind, the 1952 Topps Mantle remains one of the most counterfeited in the hobby.
+Remember that the 1952 Topps Mantle remains one of the most counterfeited in the hobby.
 Be sure to see our guide on identifying a fake 52 Mantle before making any significant purchase.

 2. 1951 Bowman Mickey Mantle #253